-The EEC found that there are six faculty members supporting the Masters program.
+The EEC members in their findings reported that "there are six faculty members supporting the Masters program.
 All have PhDs (Forensic Psychology, Psychology, Social Psychology, Evolutionary Psychology, Cyber, Law).
 The program is also supported by two adjunct staff members.
-Although there are no formal Visiting staff, the program does include guest lectures from esteemed international academics.
+Although there are no formal Visiting staff, the program does include guest lectures from esteemed international academics".

-The EEC positively noted that teaching staff have strong and sustained research profiles with publications, including peer- reviewed journal articles, book chapters, books and conference proceedings.
+The EEC positively noted that "teaching staff have strong and sustained research profiles with publications, including peer- reviewed journal articles, book chapters, books and conference proceedings.
 Staff profiles show active engagement in practice (policing, law, voluntary sector) as well as indicators of esteem, such as invitations to sit on expert groups relevant to their specialist subjects.
 Staff teaching on this program have active research profiles, including European Commission projects.
-Links between research and teaching are clear, and staff discussed how they ensure that their own research is integrated into their teaching content.
-It was further highlighted that the number of staff teaching on this program is adequate and it is clear that staff are competent, engaged and passionate.
+Links between research and teaching are clear, and staff discussed how they ensure that their own research is integrated into their teaching content".
+It was further highlighted that "the number of staff teaching on this program is adequate and it is clear that staff are competent, engaged and passionate".

-In addition, the EEC found that the University has a dedicated Research and Innovation Office to support staff in research grant applications, and it was suggested that central 'top slicing' and research funds is low - providing an increased incentive for staff to apply for research funding.
+In addition, the EEC found that "the University has a dedicated Research and Innovation Office to support staff in research grant applications, and it was suggested that central 'top slicing' and research funds is low - providing an increased incentive for staff to apply for research funding.
 The University has an improved sabbatical policy with staff offered one-year at 100% pay.
-The application process is transparent and fair.
-Staff training is formalised and completion of the 12 weekly workshops leads to a certificate of attendance.
-Moreover, the EEC noted that "students on the program expressed the view that feedback is incorporated into teaching improvements, and that alongside formalised feedback, staff regularly ask for suggestions for improving the program".
+The application process is transparent and fair".

-The EEC highlighted the following strengths of the programme: Staff have very strong academic profiles with sustained and high-quality publications, research activity and esteem; Staff are engaged with relevant professional organisations and contribute to training, committees, and expert groups; Staff clearly ensure that their research expertise is integrated into their teaching, and students found this interesting and engaging; The staff contributing to this program are established academics; Staff are incentivized to publish in Scopus indexed journals, and to attend relevant conferences; Staff are clearly passionate about the subject and engaged with the academic and practitioner communities; Student feedback is actively encouraged, both formal and informal, and suggestions for improvements appear to be taken on board.
+The EEC highlighted the following strengths of the programme: "Staff have very strong academic profiles with sustained and high-quality publications, research activity and esteem; Staff are engaged with relevant professional organisations and contribute to training, committees, and expert groups; Staff clearly ensure that their research expertise is integrated into their teaching, and students found this interesting and engaging; Staff are incentivised to publish in Scopus indexed journals, and to attend relevant conferences; Staff are clearly passionate about the subject and engaged with the academic and practitioner communities; Student feedback is actively encouraged, both formal and informal, and suggestions for improvements appear to be taken on board".